giuliobosco/JavaSAMT/README.md

     Exercise for learn how the works interrupt with threads in concurrency programming paradigm.
     - circles
     Create circles on a frame, they have to became smaller with an timer.
+    - rat
+    Is the test2, solution of the test.